-- Helps to address weak growth area such as therapeutic segments and/or geographies
+- Helps to address weak growth areas such as therapeutic segments and/or geographies

-- Acquire technology, regulatory approvals, manufacturing, marketing rather than building up from scratch.
+- Acquire technology, regulatory approvals, manufacturing, and marketing rather than building up from scratch.

 - Licensing generally requires a relatively smaller capital with a high Return On Investment (ROI).